 THE SOUTHERN CROSS

-1880: 30-feet under Sullivant's Hill, behind Columbus's horrifying lunatic asylum (the world’s largest building by SF), a brilliant new product (lightbulbs) suddenly made this underground Civil War weapons factory far too useful to ignore.
+1880: 30-feet under Sullivant's Hill, behind Columbus's horrifying lunatic asylum (the world’s largest building in SF), a brilliant new product (lightbulbs) suddenly made this underground Civil War weapons factory far too useful to ignore.

 Because this 1100-foot concrete facility sat under the center of America’s railroad network (mathematically), President Hayes chose it to headquarter ORPHAN, the US Secret Service’s first actually “secret” division.

 Why?
-From this secluded Hilltop, ORPHAN agents and their top-secret cargos could reach most of the country faster than from any other location.
+From here, ORPHAN agents and America's top-secret "stuff" could be dispatched to most of the country faster than from any other location.